epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-27-awesome-statusbar-lain.markdown

 > Goal: Monitoring widget in statusbar using Lain Library.

-Let me introduce you a few decoration, using Lain library.
-Instead using glyph, Awesome can also draw vector in its panel.
+Using Lain Library, we can manage monitoring widget, in statusbar.

 ![Awesome WM: Lain Statusbar in Gentoo (640x480)][image-ss-lain-640]{: .img-responsive }